KumoCorp/kumomta/docs/changelog/main.md

 * The [requeue_message](../reference/events/requeue_message.md) event now also
   receives the SMTP response that led to the requeue event being triggered.

+* The bounce classifier will now automatically reload when the configuration epoch is updated. #298

 ## Fixes

 * `kcli trace-smtp-client` and `kcli trace-smtp-server` would always report